yosoyoscar/react-crm/README.md

 # React Native CRM App

-Small app where commercials of a company can track customers in different regions Udacity OLX React Nanodegree
+Small app where commercials of a company can track customers in different regions (Udacity OLX React Nanodegree)

 This project was bootstrapped with [Expo](https://expo.dev/).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all necessary packages to run the app

 ### `npm start`